 Agra Ventures Reports Annual Financial Results for the 2022 Fiscal Year

-/EIN News/ -- VANCOUVER, British Columbia, May 01, 2023 (GLOBE NEWSWIRE) -- Agra Ventures Ltd. (“AGRA” or the “Company”) (CSE: AGRA) (OTCPK: AGFAF), a company with diversified assets focused on the cannabis industry, announces that it has filed its audited annual financial results for the fiscal year ending December 31, 2022, the highlights of which are included in this news release.
-The full set of Consolidated Financial Statements and Management Discussion and Analysis can be viewed by visiting the Company’s website at agraventures.com or its profile page on SEDAR at www.sedar.com.
+VANCOUVER, British Columbia, May 01, 2023 (GLOBE NEWSWIRE) -- Agra Ventures Ltd. ("AGRA" or the "Company") AGRA AGFAF, a company with diversified assets focused on the cannabis industry, announces that it has filed its audited annual financial results for the fiscal year ending December 31, 2022, the highlights of which are included in this news release.
+The full set of Consolidated Financial Statements and Management Discussion and Analysis can be viewed by visiting the Company's website at agraventures.com or its profile page on SEDAR at www.sedar.com.

 Financial Highlights (all amounts expressed in Canadian dollars unless otherwise noted)